 Reign of the Red Dragon allowed for up to 5 human players to join the same party, each choosing their own character from a quite impressive list of different types (human, dwarf, cleric, magician, thief, elf, or warrior).
 Player statistics were randomly generated and each player was gifted a random amount of financing.
 Prior to entering the dungeon, each player had to purchase their own starting supplies, weapons, and magic… but only through experience would you find out which items were vital and which were unnecessary on your dangerous journey.

 The TRS-80 version was the only release of the game.
-It was released in the typical Adventure International folder and styrofoam package.
-It was one of the first Adventure International titles to actually appear with what looked like professional artwork on the cover
+It was released in the typical Adventure International styrofoam package and was one of the first Adventure International titles to actually appear with what looked like professional artwork on the cover

 The dungeons (mazes) were randomly generated and explored from an overhead view.
 An asterisk represented the party’s leader which was moved around with the arrow keys, the rest of the party followed suit at a discrete distance.
 The players would shift turns as leader of the party as they traveled along dark hallways, encountering and entering chambers to discover treasures (gold, healing potions, weapons…) and vicious monsters, all while slowly descending to the lower level.
 Only the party leader would be able to enter chambers, the rest of the party would wait outside for the outcome.
 When in combat the party leader had a multitude of commands available, like shoot arrow, stab with sword, etc… The combat was real-time and you had to quickly choose your actions or otherwise sustain injuries.
 The game would end if all members of the party were killed.